valendres/react-declarative-form/README.md

 #### `bind HOC`
-Using the `bind()` higher order component allows **react-form-validator** to manage the form component value and validator state.
+Using the `bind()` higher order component allows **react-declarative-form** to manage the form component value and validator state.
 Refer to [Example: Form Binding HOC](#example-form-binding-hoc) to get a better understanding of how these props can be used.

 ##### Wrapped component props
 These props will be available to the wrapped component.
 The *injected* variables will always be provided to the wrapped component, even if the the the consumer did not provide them.
 However, a number of these props are *overridable*, meaning the consumer can override the HOC provided value.